WeareJH/statics-merger/README.md

 #### Final Notes

 * Use tags to explicitly pull in the static repositories
-* Don't forget to add the `package/theme` dir to your `.gitignore` otherwise our going to be adding the statics repo back into your Magento repo.
+* Don't forget to add the `package/theme` dir to your `.gitignore` otherwise you will add the statics files to the Magento repo, and everyone will hate you
-* You can ammend statics directly from the `vendor` dir and push straight to the main repo, WIN!
+* You can amend statics directly from the `vendor` dir and push straight to the main repo, WIN!
 * Have fun !! :smile:

 ## Problems?